bytesatwork/meta-bytesatwork/README.md

 This layer provides the distribution "poky-bytesatwork" and an image to get you started quickly:

-* devbase-image-bytesatwork: This image contains several essential developer tools, such as editors (vim, nano) and debuggers (gdb, valgrind).
+* bytesatwork-minimal-image: This image contains only essential tools needed to be able to download packages from the package feed.

 Reporting bugs